ng-/ng.seed/readme.md

 	}
 }

+//node myProject local
-node myProject local -> ng.config =
+ng.config =
 {
 	option2: "happy"
 }

+//node myProject live
-node myProject live -> ng.config =
+ng.config =
 {
 	option2: "sad"
 }

+//node myProject test
-node myProject test -> ng.config =
+ng.config =
 {
 	//this option is most likely an error as ng.seed does not know
 	//which value to load when given the environment "test"